CypherCove/gdx-cclibs/flexbatch/README.md

 FlexBatch is a library for LibGDX used for batching many small custom objects optimally.
 It can be used as a flexible version of SpriteBatch, but where the sprites can have custom parameters, multi-texturing, bump-mapped lighting, etc. It can also be used for small objects in 3D (for example, a flexible version of DecalBatch).

 ## Project Dependency
-A Maven Central project is coming within days.
-Until then, you must clone this project and build it.
-If you use the command `gradle install`, it will be placed in your local Maven repo, and you can add it to your LibGDX project's base `build.gradle` under the `core` module's dependencies:
+FlexBatch is available via Maven Central.
+The first version isn't yet released, so there is only the 1.0-SNAPSHOT.
+You can add it to your LibGDX project's base `build.gradle` under the `core` module's dependencies:

     compile "com.cyphercove.gdx:flexbatch:1.0-SNAPSHOT"